octobiwancatnobi/squirrel-u/1_SquirrelU/4_GitHub/3_advancedConcepts/1_ManagingWork/index.md

 By pushing and popping, you can can effectively change the branch content that you are working on.

 From there you can push and pop content into Feature Branches, or onto your master.
-After that you can generate Pull Requests as you would do in the GAIG workflow.
+After that you can generate Pull Requests as you would do in the Squirrel Works workflow.

 In the scenario we walked through earlier, you could stash the content for RA-5678 onto the stash stack.
 ![](images/gitStash.png){: .image}